wp-plugins/quick-configuration-links/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

 You may need to refresh the page before the "Settings" will appear.

+== Changelog ==

+= 1.4.5 =
+* Tested up to WP 4.2-alpha.
+* Fixed a URL generation bug that caused the plugin to display non-functioning "Settings" links for plugins that place their settings page under a custom top level menu (e.g. "My Plugin -> Settings").